 - Adhesion: This is the force of connection between adhesive and substrate.
 Adhesion keeps the adhesive bonded to the substrate.

 - Cohesion: This is the force of connection within the adhesive itself.
-It is basically material strength of the adhesive material after it has cured.
+It is basically the material strength of the adhesive material after it has cured.

 Bonded Joint fails in the following modes of failure: